 Subdividing walls serve two primary functions in military explosive sites.
 They can:

-- Increase the number of explosives that can safely be stored in a specific location
+- Increase the number of explosives it's safe to store in a specific location.

-Barricades stop the spread of high-velocity, low-trajectory projections, effectively containing damage from a blast within a specific area.
-Subdividing walls avoid the necessity for costly infrastructural upgrades to a PES, as well as the need to create new storage sites when space begins to run low or development occurs nearby.
+Barricades stop the spread of high-velocity, low-trajectory projections, effectively containing the damage from a blast within a specific area.
+Subdividing walls avoid the necessity for costly infrastructural upgrades to a PES and the need to create new storage sites when space begins to run low or development occurs nearby.

-The number of explosives present, the nature of the facility and the surrounding terrain, among other factors, all determine a subdividing wall's height and length requirements.
+Among other factors, the number of explosives present, the nature of the facility and the surrounding terrain all determine a subdividing wall's height and length requirements.
 Typically, an inspector or other authorized individual will make exceptions to quantity-distance requirements on a case-by-case basis following an on-site consultation.

 Using Our Products as Subdividing Walls

-TM International, LLC blast shields are often used as subdividing walls in bunkers and other explosive storage sites.
-Our products are engineered to stop and control near-blast fragmentation and reduce peak pressure close to the blast source.
+TM International, LLC, customers often use blast shields as subdividing walls in bunkers and other explosive storage sites, damage control for testing facilities and protection for government offices.
+We engineer our products to stop and control near-blast fragmentation and reduce peak blast pressure close to the source.
 Properly installed, they can serve as a turnkey solution for enhancing protection against explosive threats.

-To learn more about lowering your quantity-distance requireme
+Contact TM International, LLC, to learn more about lowering your quantity-distance requirements.